What is sentiment analysis and how can it be used to help your business? Find out below.

 Symanto’s deep learning model analyses texts in their entirety so that words are understood in context.
 It has a high level of accuracy when it comes to assigning sentiments towards specific topics or categories so that you can see exactly what area of your business needs attention.

-Best of all, these insights are available to you within a matter of minutes.
-The Symanto Insights Platform can scan, analyse and organise thousands of texts not only for sentiment but also for psychographics in the time it takes to enjoy your morning cup of coffee.
+Best of all, these insights can be available to you within a matter of minutes.
+The Symanto Insights Platform can scan, analyse and organise thousands of reviews not only for sentiment but also for psychographics in the time it takes to enjoy your morning cup of coffee.